The overall tone of Cabrini communications should be warm and welcoming, clear and concise, putting our stories first and then explaining details.

 there / they’re / theirUse 'they’re' with an apostrophe to mean 'they are.'
 Use 'their' as a possessive (their house).

 there’s / theirsUse 'there’s' with an apostrophe to mean 'there is.'
-Use 'theirs' as a plural possessive (it is theirs).
+Use 'theirs' as a plural possessive, belonging to them (it is theirs).

 thru / throughUse 'through' instead of 'thru' in formal writing.

 while / althoughUse 'while' when talking about timeframes, such as 'while we were in class.'Otherwise replace 'while' with 'although' or similar wording, to reduce confusion.